 Conclusion

-Newborn breathing fast while sleeping can be distressing.
-While irregular breathing patterns like periodic breathing with pauses followed by fast breathing are normal due to the baby’s developing lungs and respiratory muscles, stay alert for any signs of breathing issues.
+A newborn breathing fast while sleeping can be distressing.
+While irregular breathing patterns like periodic breathing with pauses followed by fast breathing are normal due to the baby’s developing respiratory system, stay alert for any signs of breathing issues.

 Frequently Asked Questions